bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="3.02 Making the Script General." />
 </p>

-One thing we want to do as we&apos;re working on our scripts is we want to make them as general as possible, so that if we were to add more images into our slider then our script to be able to handle them.
+<p>One thing we want to do as we&apos;re working on our scripts is we want to
+make them as general as possible, so that if we were to add more images into our slider then our script to be able to handle them.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 292. example, making the script general (175) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">